 “Potentially thousands of exotic species are kept in these city cafés for the public to pet and most of the animals within these cafés will have sub-par welfare, feeling fear, frustration and stress due to their surroundings and consistent proximity to humans.

 “I’ve seen fennec foxes, which are a nocturnal species, unable to sleep throughout the day as all they had to sleep on was a plank of wood up against a large window, in the middle of constant noise and disturbance of visitors to the café.
-There were capybara, which are a semi aquatic species and need water for their health, without a pool to swim or even dwell in, and even a few flamingos, which are nervous outside of a large flock situation, found within these cafés.
+There were capybara, which are a semi-aquatic species and need water for their health, without a pool to swim or even dwell in, and even a few flamingos, which are nervous outside of a large flock situation.

 “This is a system for managing elephants that uses positive reinforcement training as the primary method to modify behaviour.
 Voluntary cooperation of the animal is gained through the use of rewards and positioning is directed by targets.
 We were asking the young bulls to touch a target with their large domed forehead but hadn’t yet started training Ganesh.